glencjones/extendedportage/README.md

 # extendedportage Gentoo overlay

-The portage is a collection of installs I have required for my system.
+The portage is a collection of installs I require for my system.

 ### Installation